polimendes/challenge3/content/posts/my-first-post.md

 lat: 45.6
 lng: -73.8
 title: "Spatial, temporal, & scale mismatches"
 subtitle: "Sometimes, the need for an ecosystem service and the ability of the environment to provide that service don't match up.
 Here we discuss mismatches occurring across space, time and scale."
 date: 2024-05-13
 draft: false
 ---

-{{< section >}}
 ## Introduction

 Sometimes, the need for an ecosystem service (demand) and the ability of the environment to provide that service (supply) don't match up.